 Proposed plans are also posted on the CIF website no later than three weeks prior to review of the proposal by a Committee.
 In the case of proposed programmes and projects, an information document describing the proposal is to be made public at least two weeks prior to a decision on the funding of the proposal.

 The policy recognises that a country or a project proposer may have justifiable reasons for not publicly disclosing all information in an investment plan or project, and in exceptional cases, subject to Committee approval, certain information may be kept confidential.

-The CIFs have been criticised for the speed with which they were designed, promoted and implemented.
+The CIF have been criticised for the speed with which they were designed, promoted and implemented.
 Specifically, the Partnership Forums are considered to inadequately include or consult civil-society actors.
 Recommendations for a more formal role for civil society representatives have been made.
-The CIFs also create parallel structures for financing climate change adaptation and mitigation activities outside existing multilateral frameworks and within a process dominated by G8 countries.
-Furthermore, although the Fund recognises UNFCCC principles, the language of the CIF implies that fund policies are guided but not bound by those principles.Technology
+The CIF were also accused of creating parallel structures for financing climate change adaptation and mitigation activities outside the existing multilateral framework of the UNFCCC and in competition to funds under the UNFCCC and through a process dominated by G8 countries.
+Furthermore, although the Fund recognises UNFCCC principles, the language of the CIF implies that fund policies are guided but not bound by those principles.

 The Middle East and North Africa plan for concentrated solar power was criticised for:

 - Generating energy for export rather than increased access